kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 ### claimCreatorTradingFee

 Claims a creator trading fee.
+If your pool's config key has `creatorTradingFeePercentage` > 0, you can use this function to claim the trading fee for the pool creator.

 #### Function